Marcey Waters

 Marcey Lynn Waters is the Glen H. Elder Jr., Distinguished Professor of Chemistry at the University of North Carolina, Chapel Hill (UNC-CH).
 She is an organic chemist whose research is at the interface of chemical biology and supramolecular chemistry.
-Waters has received multiple awards, for research, teaching, and advocating for women in science.
-She is serving the President of the American Peptide Society from 2017 to 2019.
+Waters has received multiple awards for research, teaching, and advocating for women in science.
+She served as president of the American Peptide Society (APS) from 2017 to 2019.